 Their reclamation facility is located in Rosenhayn, New Jersey and was one of the very first reclamation facilities approved by the Environmental Protection Agency and the Air Conditioning, Heating, and Refrigeration Institute.

-On top of all that they also have a Refrigerant Banking Program that can be read in more detail by clicking here.
+On top of all that they also have a Refrigerant Banking Program.
 One of the drawbacks worth mentioning is that you are responsible for shipping and freight charges on returns to New Jersey as well as organizing the logistics of the return.

 I’ve always been a fan of Airgas.
 I used to deal with a smaller company called ‘Refron,’ before they were bought out by Airgas ten years ago.
 Airgas Refrigerants is one of the leading refrigerant distributors in the country.
 I used them in 2013 for when I was distributing Puron and I have nothing but good things to say.